Crime in Detroit

-As of 2018, Detroit had the fourth highest murder rate among major cities in the United States after St. Louis and Baltimore and the 42nd highest murder rate in the world.
+As of 2018 Detroit had the fourth highest murder rate among major cities in the United States after St. Louis and Baltimore and the 42nd highest murder rate in the world.
 The rate of robberies in Detroit declined by 67% between 1985 and 2014 while the rate of aggravated assaults increased.
-As a whole, however, the city's crime rate has decreased considerably from its 1980s peak in the 20th century.
+As a whole, the city's crime rate has decreased considerably from its 1980s peak.

 In 2017, there were 267 murders in Detroit - down from 303 in 2016.
-The violent crime rate of 2,057 per 100,000 was the second highest in the nation after St. Louis and roughly ten times the average rate of the suburban counties of metro Detroit which had violent crime rates below the national average of 394 per 100,000.
-In recent years some neighborhoods in the downtown area of Detroit have seen a significant decline in crime while the crime rate remains very high in most of the city and has a significant impact on daily life.
+The violent crime rate of 2,057 per 100,000 was the second highest in the nation after St. Louis.
+It was roughly ten times the average rate of the suburban counties of metro Detroit which had violent crime rates below the national average of 394 per 100,000.
+In recent years some neighborhoods in the downtown area of Detroit has seen a significant decline in crime, while the crime rate remains high in most of the city.

-Current status
+History

+In June 1971, the largest mass murder in Detroit's history occurred, known as the Hazelwood massacre.
+Eight African-Americans were shot and killed in a house in the Virginia Park Historic District.

-The Detroit Police Department's Crime Analysis Unit has reported that crimes have dropped by 24 percent since the introduction of casino gaming to Detroit, Michigan.
-The number of homicides peaked in 1974 at 714 and again in 1991 with 615.
-By the end of 2010, the homicide count fell to 308 for the year with an estimated population of just over 700,000, the lowest count and rate since 1967.
-By 2012, however, the murder count had rebounded to 411, with 386 considered criminal homicides.
-According to a 2007 analysis, Detroit officials noted that about 65 to 70 percent of homicides in the city were confined to a narcotics catalyst.
+The number of Detroit homicides peaked in 1974 at 714 and again in 1991 with 615.
+At the end of 2010, the homicide count fell to 308 for the year with an estimated population of just over 700,000, the lowest count and rate since 1967.

+In 2006, the Detroit Police Department's Crime Analysis Unit reported that crimes dropped by 24 percent since the introduction of casino gaming to Detroit, Michigan.

+In a 2007 analysis, Detroit officials noted that about 65 to 70 percent of homicides in the city were confined to a narcotics catalyst.
 In 2013, Detroit's number of criminal homicides was 333, a reduction of 14% compared to 2012.
 However, taken in context by population, Detroit remains a city with one of the highest homicide rates per capita in the United States.